-Intel computer processor socket that had 237-pin holes in 19 by 19 rows, ran at 3.3v and 5v, and was compatible with the Intel 486SX, 486DX, 486DX2, 486DX4, and OverDrive processors.
-To the right, is an illustration of what this socket looks like.
-Unlike the Socket 2 processor, the Socket 3 processor has additional pins in the bottom-left portion of the socket to help provide better keying and prevent the processor from being installed improperly.
+The Intel Socket 3 is a processor socket with 237-pin holes in 19 by 19 rows, and ran at 3.3v and 5v.
+The Socket 3 socket was compatible with the Intel 486SX, 486DX, 486DX2, 486DX4, and OverDrive processors.
+To the right is an illustration of the Socket 3 socket.